-What to you see as one of the primary factors leading to the great resignation?
+What do you see as one of the primary factors leading to the great resignation?

 For a lot of people, no one checks in on them.
 Covid and social unrest were definitely catalysts.
-Times of stress, exposes how companies truly operate.
+Times of stress expose how companies truly operate.
 Employees are able to see more clearly and can decide if they’re aligned or not.

 How did mental health challenges show up at your workplace?

 It’s no wonder employee relations issues are on the rise.
-Here’s how mental health challenges has shown up across the board:
+Here’s how mental health challenges have shown up across the board:

 What was your response to that?